jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.30 JensonSnapPourPoints
+#### 7.7.31 JensonSnapPourPoints

-Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.
+Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell..

 *Parameters*: